SilentExperienceModding/.github/profile/README.md

-# TeamNeoArcadia
+# SilentExperience Modding
-We are the Developers for TeamNeoArcadia!
+We are the Developers for SilentExperience Modding!
-DarkWolfie_37 and SilentExperience
+@DarkWolfie37 and @SilentExperience333